prioritizr/oppr/README.md

     ## 5 F5_action        99.9 FALSE     TRUE
     ## 6 baseline_action   0   FALSE     FALSE

 Additionally, we will load the `sim_projects` object.
 This table stores information about various conservation projects.
 Each row corresponds to a different project, and each column describes various properties associated with the projects.
 These projects correspond to groups of conservation actions.
 For example, a conservation project may pertain to a set of conservation actions that relate to a single feature or single geographic locality.
 In this table, the `"name"` column contains the name of each project, the `"success"` column denotes the probability of each project succeeding if it is funded, the `"F1"`--`"F5"` columns show the probability of each feature is expected to persist if each project is funded (`NA` values mean that a feature does not benefit from a project), and the `"F1_action"`--`"F5_action"` columns indicate which actions are associated with which projects.
 Note that the last project---the `"baseline_project"`---is associated with the `"baseline_action"` action.
 This project has a zero cost and represents the baseline probability of each feature persisting if no other project is funded.
-Finally, although most projects in this example directly relate to a single feature, you can input projects that directly affect the persistence of multiple feature.
+Finally, although most projects in this example directly relate to a single feature, you can input projects that directly affect the persistence of multiple features.

 ``` r
 # load data